-Program excursions will include weekend trips to the historic Czech town of Cesky Krumlov and to Krakow, Poland, with the possibility of a third trip to either the Smetana Music Festival or to Vienna.
+Program excursions will include weekend trips to the historic Czech town of Cesky Krumlov and other possible weekend excursions.
+Please refer your questions to the Program Director or Global Education Advisor.

 The weekends are busy with group excursions and things do to in and around Prague.
 If you wish to travel in Europe, it is suggested you plan to do so AFTER the end of the program - make your flight arrangements accordingly.